 Routers would be far more secure if they would just reboot once a week.
 That’s the biggest advantage with DD-WRT: It has that feature built in.

 And while this attitude towards security drives me nuts, the story of the bear and the tennis shoes does apply here.
-I have no idea who originally told this joke but I first heard it from Bo Jackson.
+I have no idea who originally told this joke but I first heard it in Bo Jackson’s autobiography.
 Bo told the story of two men hunting in the woods who spied a bear.
 One hunter stopped to put his tennis shoes on.
 “What are you doing that for?
 You’ll never outrun that bear!”

 “I don’t have to outrun the bear,” he said.
 “I just have to outrun you.”

 The average consumer router, with its ancient factory-installed software, can’t outrun a sloth, let alone a bear.
-DD-WRT isn’t perfect but it can certainly outrun a sloth.
+DD-WRT can certainly outrun the sloths.